 - Travel - Use your points for flights, hotels, and car rentals.

 - Merchandise - There are thousands of options.
 Just do a little comparison shopping first, to make sure you're getting a good value for your points and that the item you want isn't on sale elsewhere.

 - Experiences - There are all sorts of unique opportunities for concerts, culinary events, the hottest games, safaris/tours and much more.

 - Gift Cards - Sometimes you can get a gift card for less than face value, stretching the value of each point:

 You also get a number of unique benefits...

-What is that you ask?
-Well, in a nutshell it's a program that gives you a ton of additional ways to save money and earn even more points on your spending.
+The Ultimate Rewards program provides a lot of ways to save money and earn even more points on your spending.

-Price Protection (a.k.a.
-Lowest Price Guarantee)
+Price Protection (aka Lowest Price Guarantee)